Canadian women are granted the right to vote in federal elections.

 At the local level, the men and women running for seats in the House will campaign exclusively in their own electoral districts (also known as ridings), handing out flyers, knocking on doors and participating in local candidates’ debates.
 Much of what they promise and promote will be closely tied to their leader’s national campaign, since it’s only by electing enough local MPs that voters are able to install that party leader as PM, and thus have his promises fulfilled.

-Canadian election campaigns are generally expensive, big-budget affairs featuring an assortment of pricy gimmicks like television commercials, glossy brochures and rented buses with a giant photo of the leader’s face plastered on the side.
+Canadian election campaigns are generally big-budget affairs featuring an assortment of expensive gimmicks like cross-country tours, television commercials, glossy brochures, and rented buses with a giant photo of the leader’s face plastered on the side.
 This costs a lot of money, and campaign finance rules exist to prevent things from getting too out of hand.

 Canada is one of the few countries in the world that uses the so-called “first-past-the-post” (FPTP) electoral system for all its elections.
 Under this system, the winning candidate is whoever gets the most votes, even if “the most” is not an outright majority.
 This is also known as the plurality system.